 down on screenspace and annoyance in retyping the same variable names

-over and over, I’m using the argparse
+over and over, I’m using the argparse module to pass the

 query parameters in.